Today The Automation Blog brings you a guest post from the Human Factors and Ergonomics Society:

 Manuscripts should be submitted between April 1 and June 2, 2014.
 Membership in HFES is not required.
 Visit http://www.hfes.org/web/pubpages/hfprize.html for additional details about the topic, including a list of published papers on related topics; eligibility; evaluation criteria; and deadlines.Cara Quinlan, Communications Associate Human Factors and Ergonomics Society P.O.
 Box 1369, Santa Monica, CA 90406 310/394-1811 http://www.hfes.org

 I hope you find the above information about the 2014 Human Factors Prize relevant.
-If you have any thoughts or suggestions about this post, or future guest posts, please let us know by filling in the “Leave a reply” form at the bottom of this page.
+If you have any thoughts or suggestions about this post, or future guest posts, please let us know by clicking on the “post a comment or question” link below.